Diamond EducationThe 4 C's

 I generally suggest shopping around a bit before stopping in to get a better idea of price/quality.
 When you do, please be aware that there are specifics related to price you may not know about.
 Buying a diamond is not like buying a Porsche Boxster in black with tan leather.
 The specs may appear the same for two different diamonds on paper but there are good reasons for differences in price.
 For example; An SI1 from one lab report may have a lot more inclusions then one from another.
 This is why it is important to inspect a stone, unset, under a microscope before buying.
 Cut is another factor that is difficult to research online.
-All diamonds are faceted by hand so there can be a lot variation.
+All diamonds are faceted by hand so there can be a lot of variation.
 Even two diamonds that are ‘ideal’ cut can look different in person.

-GIA has good basic information that will help you learn about diamonds and diamond grading.
+The information below is from the Gemological Institute of America (GIA) which provides good basic information that will help you learn about diamonds and diamond grading.
 If you have specific questions please feel free to contact me.
 The best advice I can give is to do your research before ever setting foot in a store.
 The more you know the better you will be able to communicate what you want.

 A diamond with certification is just like a puppy in a litter.
 The pedigree may be great, but there is one puppy that is just the right one!